jacksonrodri/vote_abroad/content/state-rules/va.md

   - Fax
   - Mail
 fpcaSpecialRules: true
-fpcaSpecialInstructions: '**Overseas citizens whose return is not certain: Provide the name of your employer or the name of your spouse&#39;s or parent/guardian&#39;s employer.
-If you do not provide this, you will receive a ballot for federal offices only.**'
+fpcaSpecialInstructions: ‘**Overseas citizens whose return is not certain: Provide the name of your employer or the name of your spouse&#39;s or parent/guardian&#39;s employer.
+If you do not provide this, you will receive a ballot for federal offices only.**’
-fpcaFollowUp: ''
+fpcaFollowUp: null
 canRegisterWithFwab: true
 fwabSubmitOptions:
   - Mail
 fwabSpecialRules: true
-fwabSpecialInstructions: '**Overseas citizens whose return is not certain: Provide the name of your employer or the name of your spouse&#39;s or parent/guardian&#39;s employer.
-If you do not provide this, you will receive a ballot for federal offices only.**'
+fwabSpecialInstructions: ‘**Overseas citizens whose return is not certain: Provide the name of your employer or the name of your spouse&#39;s or parent/guardian&#39;s employer.
+If you do not provide this, you will receive a ballot for federal offices only.**’
----
+—

 text